cmdev-ls/cmdev-ls/README.md

 ## Currently Working On

-* Dynamic versioning PoC to make packaging simpler
-* Signal container PoC to allow us to orchestrate our signals
+* Orchestrating signals and other gubbins

 ## Currently Learning